ash-jc-allen/email-utilities/README.md

 php artisan vendor:publish --tag=email-utilities-lists
 ```

-This will create a `disposable-domains.json` file in your application's root directory.
+This will create a `disposable-domains.txt` file in your application's root directory.
 You can then modify this file as needed and update the `disposable_email_list_path` configuration option to point to this file.
 Running this command will also publish a `role-accounts.json` file that you can use to maintain your own list of role-based email address prefixes.

 ### Role Accounts List